Sienci-Labs/Resources/lmmk2/assembly/lmk2-y-axis-gantries.md

 At this point of the assembly process we will begin using hardware from the yellow bag in addition to the green bag.
 The 3D printed middle feet will be alongside the hardware bags and note that 12x30 LongMills will have shorter Y-axis rails than pictured.

 From the yellow sticker bag, grab four t-nuts.
 For all four middle feet, insert M5-25mm bolts through from the underside and turn them 2 turns with an M5 Allen key into the t-nut from above.
 The t-nuts won’t rest naturally yet because they are initially being held up at a particular spot to allow the feet to slide into the rails more easily.
-If you feel even a slight increase in resistance <b>stop turning the bolts</b>.
+If you feel even a slight increase in resistance **stop turning the bolts**.

 ![](/_images/_lmmk2/_assembly/_yaxisgantries/lmk2_yaxisgantries_Y-Axis-Gantries_6.png){.aligncenter .size-medium}